tenchd/spec_spars/README.md

 -i, --input_file:
 Allows you to specify the path to an input .mtx file you want to sparsify.

+-o, --output_file:
+Allows you to specify where to write the .mtx file for the sparsified graph.
+Default: "" which writes nothing.

 -d --dataset_name:
 Allows you to assign a name to the dataset stored in the input file, which affects the name of the output files written after sparsification.